ethereum/web3.py/docs/providers.rst

         This class handles interactions with a websocket connection.
 It is available via the ``ws`` attribute of the ``_PersistentConnectionWeb3`` class.
-The ``WebsocketConnection`` class has the following methods:
+The ``WebsocketConnection`` class has the following methods and attributes:

+        .. py:attribute:: subscriptions

+            This attribute returns the current active subscriptions as a dict mapping the subscription ``id`` to a dict of metadata about the subscription request.

         .. py:method:: listen_to_websocket()

             This method is available for listening to websocket responses indefinitely.
+            It is an asynchronous iterator that yields strictly one-to-many (e.g. eth_subscription responses) request-to-response responses from the websocket connection.
+To receive responses for 1-to-1 request-to-response calls, use the standard API for making requests via the appropriate module (e.g. ``block_num = await w3.eth.block_number``)

-            It is an asynchronous generator that yields responses from the websocket connection.
-The responses from this method are formatted by web3.py formatters and run through the middlewares before being yielded.
+            The responses from this method are formatted by web3.py formatters and run through the middlewares that were present at the time of subscription.
             An example of its use can be seen above in the `Usage`_ section.

         .. py:method:: recv()